jorian/barterdexdocs/docs/source/index.rst

 ..
 BarterDEX documentation master file, created by sphinx-quickstart on Tue Jan 16 16:12:09 2018.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Welcome to BarterDEX's documentation!
 =====================================

-BarterDEX is a decentralized exchange using atomic swaps to trade coin A directly with coin B, without needing to trust a third party.
+BarterDEX is a decentralized cryptocurrency exchange using atomic swaps to trade coin A directly with coin B, without needing to trust a third party.

 - Tier Nolan protocol
 - Decentralized orderbooks